BOURGUI07/eCommerceREST/README.md

     - Full access to all endpoints and functionalities.
 - **Vendor**
     - Access to endpoints related to product management and order viewing.
-- **Customer**
-    - Access to endpoints for viewing products, managing their own profile, placing orders, and viewing their own order history.
 - **Guest**
     - Access to endpoints for viewing products only.
 Registration is required for further access.